hanssmail/quantQ/README.md

 ### Mathematical functions

 We have added ```.quantQ.math``` namespace with various mathematical functions, constants and identities.
-Currently, there are constants, hyperbolic functions, number of special functions and polynomials (defined in the real domain), and the most frequently used PDF and CDF (normal distribution still in progress).
+Currently, there are constants, hyperbolic functions, number of special functions and polynomials (defined in the real domain), and the most frequently used PDF and CDF.
+In order to obtain the multivariate normal distribution, we have included tetrachoric expansion.

 ### Biostatistics